ST FRANCIS LEPROSY GUILD

 Muwanga (84, living at the Cheshire Home Hospital, Mayuge District)

-Muwanga was a married farmer in 1976 with two children, when he began to experience some frightening symptoms.
-The symptoms included numbness and a loss of feeling in his limbs, as well as nodules all over this body.
+Muwanga was a married farmer in 1976 with two children when he began to experience some frightening symptoms.
+The symptoms included numbness and a loss of feeling in his limbs, as well as nodules all over his body.
 He was just 46 and dreaming of becoming a Catechist in the Church, which is someone who teaches the doctrine of Christianity.

 Muwanga says that without the centre, he would be dead already or a ‘very desperate and dejected person’.
 He hopes to carry out more poultry farming in the future.